 The Huskies welcome eight new assistants along with returning offensive line coach Mike Foley

-Former New England Patriots All-Pro linebacker Vincent Brown is in his first year as the Co-Defensive Coordinator and will have position responsibility with the linebackers.
-Brown had been a member of the coaching staff at the University of Virginia for the past four seasons.
+Former New England Patriots All-Pro linebacker Vincent Brown is in his second year as the Co-Defensive Coordinator in 2015 and will has position responsibility with the linebackers.
+Prior to coming to UConn, Brown had been a member of the coaching staff at the University of Virginia from 2010-13.

 Brown played for the New England Patriots for eight seasons before retiring in 1995.
 He earned NFL All-Pro honors in 1991, 1992 and 1993.
 During his professional career he recorded 16.5 sacks, had 10 interceptions and scored one touchdown.
 After being selected in the second round of the 1988 NFL Draft, Brown went on to start 103 of 123 career games for the Patriots, logging 811 tackles, 16.5 sacks and 10 interceptions.